expyriment.stimuli.Audio

 - play(loops=0, maxtime=0, fade_ms=0, log_event_tag=None)

-The function returns immediately after the sound started to play.
-A pygame.mixer.Channel object is returned.
+- Play the audio stimulus. - The function returns immediately after the sound started to play.
+A pygame.mixer.Channel object is returned. - Parameters:

 - loopsint, optional